Skip to main content

 MARC Program

-Vanderbilt University is proud to host a National Institutes of Health-funded Maximizing Access to Research Careers undergraduate program (MARC at Vanderbilt).
-The overarching goal of the Vanderbilt MARC Scholars program is to promote broad participation in the biomedical research workforce by strengthening research training environments and expanding the pool of well-trained students who complete their baccalaureate degree, and transition into and complete biomedical, research-focused higher degree programs (such as Ph.D. or M.D./Ph.D.).
+The Vanderbilt MARC Scholars program promotes broad participation in the biomedical research workforce by strengthening research training and expanding the pool of well-trained undergraduate students who complete their baccalaureate degree and transition into and complete biomedical, research-focused higher degree programs (such as Ph.D. or M.D./Ph.D.).
+Funded by the National Institutes of Health, the program aims to provide all students with the resources they need to succeed in the biomedical research field.

 Benefits of the MARC Program

-• Engagement with a diverse and welcoming community of scientists
+• Engagement with a welcoming community of scientists

 • Mentored full-time research in top Vanderbilt University labs